kinverarity1/sa-gwdata-qgis-plugin/README.md

-# sa-gwdata-qgis
+# SA Groundwater Data QGIS plugin

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 QGIS 3+ plugin for using South Australian groundwater data from WaterConnect.

-This plugin is quite experimental.
+This plugin is experimental.
 Use it at your own risk.
 It should work on QGIS 3+, on Windows, when the bundled Python is version 3.7 and 64-bit.
 **BEWARE!** It will use your QGIS Python's pip to install the following packages into your QGIS Python installation: